 - A more difficult but spectacular alternative trek to this classic trek is offered by Akilpo.
 This is known as the Panorama trek offered exclusively by Akilpo – ideally suited for stronger trekkers that are also already more acclimatised.
 For more details click on Panorama @Akilpo

-- For the people looking for a cheaper option; large group (15-30 people) departures can be booked with Akilpo but these trips are organised and run by outside agencies.
+- For the people looking for a cheaper option: large group (15-30 people) departures can be booked with Akilpo but these trips are organised and run by outside agencies.
 Akilpo cannot be held responsible for the organisation and aspects of that activity/excursion.
 Akilpo will only continue support of the client in the form of advice, information and pre-trip briefings.
-These agencies do guarantee departures for Akilpo clients though and include 1x guide for the group. **Price: S/ 35.00 (soles) per person and does Not include the entrance to Huascarán National Park (S/30.00 soles per person) or breakfast.
+These agencies do guarantee departures for Akilpo clients though and include a spanish speaking guide for the group. **Price: S/ 35.00 (soles) per person.
+This does not include the entrance to Huascarán National Park (S/30.00 soles per person) nor breakfast and lunch.